 Public Reporting

 Starr King is obligated to post a budget and expenditure reporting form subsequent to each fiscal quarter.
 The first reporting form, for the third quarter of 2020, was due on October 30, 2020.
-Subsequent reports must be posted to this web page on the 10th of each month following a quarter (January 10, April 10, and July 10, 2021).
+Subsequent reports must be posted to this web page on the 10th of each month following a quarter (January 10, April 10, July 10, and October 10, 2021; January 10, April 10, and July 10, 2022).